"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Wait for a moment…

 What I mean by writing every day is not publishing a post on your blog every day.
-I mean you should engage yourself in constant practice either a way of writing and saving it as a draft or you could tend to devote just 30 minutes a day writing a never to be published eBook.
+I mean, you should engage yourself in constant practice either as a way of writing and saving it as a draft, or you could tend to devote just 30 minutes a day to writing a never-to-be-published eBook.

 I used the latter very well.

-What I do mostly is to pick a topic, research about it online from different sources, and start putting words on the text editor.
+What I do mostly is pick a topic, research it online from different sources, and start putting words in the text editor.